Updated 31st October 2024

 Your fleet drivers will assert they are the most competent of drivers and that the vehicle they are driving is well maintained and safe.
 Having a safe combination of driver and vehicle is essential whatever driving task they are engaged in.
-These can be risk managed through various checks e.g. driver licence checks and vehicle inspections.
+These can be risk managed through your driving for work policy and various checks e.g. driver licence checks and vehicle inspections.

 As a fleet manager you will issue a driver handbook and periodic driver ‘toolbox’ talks and undoubtedly these will include reference to drivers adhering to the road law.
 Risks will always be associated with driving.
 It is essential to manage the risks to your employees.